4 min read

 Nathan Taylor breaks down the full life cycle of Microsoft 365 account compromise on this episode of the Demystifying Microsoft podcast, covering real attack patterns across active environments.

 Microsoft 365 is not targeted because it is insecure.
 It is targeted because email, identity, collaboration, and file storage all sit behind a single cloud identity.
-A compromised account often grants access to Outlook, Teams, SharePoint, OneDrive, and connected applications in one step.
+A compromised account can grant access to:

-That single-identity model, combined with a massive global user base and tenants that were deployed years ago without being revisited, creates a predictable attack surface.
-Default settings that favor usability over strict security give attackers consistent gaps to exploit across environments.
+That single-identity model sits on top of a massive global user base.
+Many tenants were deployed years ago and never revisited.
+Default settings often favor usability over strict security, which leaves consistent gaps for attackers to find.

 Listen, Watch and Subscribe